Dushmilan/Photography_Blog/README.md

 2. Serve the build folder or deploy to a hosting platform
 3. Ensure environment variables are set in production
 4. Start the backend server

+### Cloudflare Deployment (Recommended)

+To deploy this application to Cloudflare Pages (frontend) and Cloudflare Workers (backend):

+1. Follow the detailed instructions in [cloudflare-setup.md](./cloudflare-setup.md)
+2. You'll need to:
+   - Deploy the backend as a Cloudflare Worker
+   - Deploy the frontend to Cloudflare Pages
+   - Configure environment variables in both dashboards

+The application is designed to work seamlessly with Cloudflare's infrastructure, taking advantage of global edge deployment for optimal performance.